Get insider access

 Transducer Dynamic

-The Bose QuietComfort Earbuds are bulky, oval-shaped, truly wireless headphones.
-They're vertically oriented, which makes their design stand out from other truly wireless headphones.
-They're also quite large, so they're easily noticeable.
+The Bose QuietComfort buds are bulky, oval-shaped earbuds.
+They're vertically oriented, which makes their design stand out, and they're quite large, so they're easily noticeable.
 They come in two permanent color variants: 'Triple Black' and 'Soapstone'.
 Two limited edition color variants are available: 'Stone Blue' and 'Sandstone'.

 7.0